Johann Rudolf Zumsteeg: Musical influence

 Franz Schubert admired Zumsteeg's lieder and ballads.
 Zumsteeg greatly influenced the early writings of Schubert.
 According to Schubert's friend Josef von Spaun, Schubert spent most of his days studying and analyzing Zumsteeg's works.
-Coincidentally, in the year 1811-1816, Schubert's ballads closely resembled those of Zumsteeg.
+In the years 1811 to 1816, Schubert's ballads closely resembled those of Zumsteeg.
 The similarities between Zumsteeg and Schubert's writings included: having a rhapsodic form, clear depiction of mood, and the utilization of recitative in their works.
-Six of Schubert's songs are closely based on Zumsteeg's settings of the same exact texts: Hagars Klage (D5), Lied der Liebe (D109), Nachtgesang (D314), Ritter Toggenburg (D397), Die Erwartung (D159), and Skolie (D507).
+Six of Schubert's songs are closely based on Zumsteeg's settings of the same exact texts: "Hagars Klage" (D5), "Lied der Liebe" (D109), "Nachtgesang" (D314), "Ritter Toggenburg" (D397), "Die Erwartung" (D159), and "Skolie" (D507).
 In addition, there are close similarities between Zumsteeg and Schubert's choice in melodic structure, form, and selection of key and meter in these pieces.

 Later career

 During most of his career, Zumsteeg was closely connected to the Swabian court, and in 1791 he was appointed to fill the vacancy left by C. F. D. Schubart's death at the Mimik-Institut.
 In 1792 Zumsteeg became concert master and subsequently director of music at the Wurttemberg court.

 In this capacity, Zumsteeg championed the works of German composers, countering the dominant Italian influence at the court.
 He premiered Mozart's Die Zauberflöte in 1794.
-Following their successes, he staged performances of Don Giovanni and Cosi fan tutte.
+Following their successes, he staged performances of Don Giovanni and Così fan tutte.

 Zumsteeg never ventured from his home in Stuttgart, and in his later life seldom left his house for anything other than his duties, but he provided accommodations to intellectuals travelling through Stuttgart.
 He was also well known as a scholar and spent much of his time studying French, Italian, and German literature.
 Zumsteeg died of a stroke at age 42 in Stuttgart.

 Legacy

 Zumsteeg had a profound effect on Franz Schubert, many of the latter's work took heavy inspiration from Zumsteeg.
 Zumsteeg's other works never brought him to celebrity, however some works continued to be performed after his death.
 His opera from Shakespeare's The Tempest, Die Geisterinsel, remained in the repertory for almost twenty years after its premiere in 1798 and has recently been recorded.
 After Johann's death, his wife Luise opened a music shop in his honour.